tsuyo/gs-android/README.md

 <a name="android-dev-env"></a>
-Install the Android development environment
+Set up the Android development environment
 ----------------------------------------------

 Building Android applications requires you to install the [Android SDK][sdk].
 Installing the Android SDK also installs the AVD Manager, which provides a graphical user interface for creating and managing Android Virtual Devices (AVDs).